 Glenlola Collegiate has been successful in many sports with pupils representing Northern Ireland, Ireland and Great Britain.

-Facilities include a sports hall, Pilates room, gymnasium, fitness suite and an assembly hall.
+Facilities include a sports hall, gymnasium, fitness suite and The Finlay Hall.

 There are three netball courts and an astroturf hockey pitch on site, as well as a smaller astroturf training area.